 A Personal Message from Aaron:

-Thanks for stopping by to visit our Web site.
-We're working hard to try and make "The Aaron Harber Show" the nation's first truly interactive television show which is designed by viewers themselves.
+Thanks for stopping by to visit our web site.
+We’re working hard to try and make “The Aaron Harber Show” the nation’s first truly interactive television show which is designed by viewers themselves.
 This is why I would love to hear from you.
-You can write or e-mail me any time.
-I promise you'll get a response, if you'd like one, no matter what the volume of communications may be.
+You can write or email us at Producer@HarberTV.com.

 This is why I am proud of the guests we have had and continue to have on the show.
 They represent people from all walks of life, all political and social perspectives, and all opinions.
 You will see people on “The Aaron Harber Show” who you will not see on any other show.
 So, providing access to more people has been and will continue to be an important goal.
 It is one we fulfill better than any other show we of which we are aware.
 And this is just one way we can use “The Aaron Harber Show” to make a difference.

 Looking to the future, please tell me what topics you would like me to do for shows.
 What questions do you think I should ask?
 What guests should we invite to be on the program?
 If you just have a single idea, send it along.
 You don’t need to design the whole show.
 But if you are someone who has research at your fingertips, by all means, send it along!
 I can’t tell you how many ideas we consider and how much material we get submitted.
 We appreciate it and we try to review everything.

 If there is a topic we should tackle, tell us.
 If there is a person you think would be a great guest, send in his or her name (if you can tell us how to get in touch with that person, that’s always a plus, too, but it’s not a requirement).
 Spend as much or as little time as you want — just do something to make this your show!